 Rutland Watersports Centre is situated near Whitwell Harbour and is a great place to try windsurfing, sailing, canoeing or even corporate team building activities.
-In addition to professional tuition and equipment hire and sales, leisure clothing and accessories (by brands including Reef, Kangaroo Poo, Off my Head and Dirty Dog) are for sale in the well equipped store.
+In addition to professional tuition and equipment hire for all ages, there is also leisure clothing and accessories (by brands including Reef, Kangaroo Poo, Off my Head and Dirty Dog) for sale in the well equipped store.
 The centre is a RYA and an AALA registered school.
 Contact Rutland Watersports on 01780 460154.

 Cycling around Rutland Water is a favourite activity amongst locals and visitors, the off road circular route is 23 miles – or you can miss out the peninsular to make it 17 miles.
 Cycle hire is available from Whitwell and Normanton, or bring your own bike and enjoy one of the best cycle routes in England!
-There are some excellent pubs en-route, such as The Horse & Jockey at Manton, where you can reward yourself with some refreshment.
+There are some excellent pubs en-route, where you can reward yourself with some refreshment.

 Visitors can enjoy an audio commentary from the knowledgeable and amiable Captain whilst admiring the views of the county from the water.
 Refreshments are available on board, with a fully licensed bar, and seating is either under cover or up on deck, weather permitting!

 Their Cream Tea Cruises are especially popular and a wonderful way to round off an action packed day!